 Sophia Brueckner is a futurist artist/designer/engineer who researches how technology shapes us.
 Inseparable from computers since the age of two, she believes she is a cyborg.
 As a software engineer at Google, she designed and built products used by tens of millions.
 At the Rhode Island School of Design and the MIT Media Lab, she researched the simultaneously empowering and controlling aspects of technology with a focus on tangible and social interfaces.

-Since 2011, Brueckner has taught Sci-Fi Prototyping, a course combining sci-fi, extrapolative thinking, prototypes, and the ethics of invention/design at MIT, Harvard, RISD, Brown, and the University of Michigan.
+Since 2011, Brueckner has taught Sci-Fi Prototyping, a course combining science fiction, extrapolative thinking, building prototypes, and technology ethics at MIT, Harvard, RISD, Brown, and the University of Michigan.
 Both the class itself as well as the students’ individual projects received international recognition and were featured by The Atlantic, Smithsonian Magazine, Wired, NPR, Scientific American, Fast Company, and many others.

 Creating new ways to apply science fiction to the design process, Brueckner prototypes alternatives to the tech industry’s limited visions for how we live with technology.
 She makes both physical and digital artifacts combining software programming, digital fabrication, and electronics with traditional media.
 These projects challenge the norms of the tech community, whose work has enormous impact on our day-to-day lives, as well as translates the problems in ways that are understandable to the everyday user.
 She invites others to embody an attitude of “critical optimism” and to imagine what technological futures they might prefer for themselves.